takezoe/parallelizer/README.md

 cancellable.cancel()
 ```

-Implicit classes which offers syntax sugar to use these methods easily are also available.
+Implicit classes which offer syntax sugar to use these methods easily are also available.

 ```scala
 import com.github.takezoe.parallelizer._